rtflynn/Heart-Disease-Model/README.md

 # Deep Learning Model

-We'll build a simple model with two fully-connected layers of 100 units each, and ReLU activations.
+We'll build a simple model with three fully-connected layers of 100 units, 100 units, 10 units, and ReLU activations.
+This last layer feeds into a single unit with sigmoid activation.
 The best choices for loss function for a classification task are typically binary_crossentropy and categorical_hinge.
 Categorical_hinge is a direct generalization of SVM, and happens to work well here, so that's what we'll go with.
 ```python
 model = Sequential()
 model.add(Dense(100, input_shape=(19,)))